cybergis/CyberGIS-Vis/README.md

 <br/><br/>
 ## Visualization Modules
 <font color="green">
-Images below show visualizations that you can create using CyberGIS Viz.
+Images below show visualizations that you can create using CyberGIS-Viz.
 Click the image to see the full size.</font >

 ###  Quntitative Data Visualization
 <ul>